 Let’s say that maybe you’re trying to target people in Georgia and North Carolina, but you’re concerned that maybe someone else is calling from Chicago and you don’t want them to be concerned that they’re calling the wrong location if they see a Georgia area code.
 What you can do is, as it states here, you can have a toll-free number as sort of like a safety net, so that just in case, if there’s no matching area code, because you can’t predict everything and maybe you don’t want an area code for every state, that could get expensive, you can have, you know, a failsafe way of having a local, or…sorry, a toll-free number.

-And then that’s sort of going to be the umbrella that these local numbers fall beneath.
+Then that’s sort of going to be the umbrella that these local numbers fall beneath.
 So, that’s just a really nice way to make sure that there’s no misattribution.
 So, here’s an example of how this could be set up within a campaign.
 So, I have a Florida Campaign and then a Direct Mailer.
 This little green icon is an indicator that the Local Swap is on.

-So, they’re going to feel a little bit more confident, a little bit more secure.
+They’re going to feel a little bit more confident, a little bit more secure.
 Sorry about that.
 And so, it’s going to increase your conversion rates because they’re going to be more likely to place that call.
 Beyond that, you’re going to be able to maximize those campaign efforts by tying these conversions back to a specific call.

-And then, also, you know, creating that localized presence is really going to foster trust for your customers.
+Then, also, you know, creating that localized presence is really going to foster trust for your customers.
 They want to know, “Hey, I’m reaching the right location,”but beyond that, maybe you want to have a national presence and you want to appear to be a little more, you know, expansive, as far as your offerings go.

 You have total control as far as how localized you appear, or how, you know, globally, you appear based on how you configure your Local Swap.
 So, again, really easy to do that.
 Okay, so you guys have been sending a lot of questions.
 I’m going to take this time now to see if anyone else has any more and we can sort of talk through these.